hampoelz/Capacitor-NodeJS/README.md

 > Notes:
 > - The project is still very unstable, if you have any problems or suggestions it would be nice if you create an issue.
 > - When the project is stable it will be published on NPM.
-> - Features like IOS support or a command to update the NodeJS runtime will be added in the future.
+> - Features like IOS support will be added in the future.
+> - The node.js version used in this project depends on the [Node.js for Mobile Apps](https://github.com/JaneaSystems/nodejs-mobile) toolkit.

 ### Supported Platforms
 - [x] Android